arinbasu/logseq_notetaking_2021/pages/litdump sohnke ahrens' how to take notes.md

 - Best way to create notes is to use Zettelkasten method
 - Lessons on styles and psychological boosts will not help people to avoid the problem of looking at blank sheets
 - Essentially lays the argument here is that if you think and need to connect various pieces together, then you need a structure to do so.
 It is true for almost all data based disciplines, where connecting diverse worlds is a need.
 Also true for epidemiology and medicine, etc. (note on p.169)
+- Put your ideas in individual slip boxes and connect your ideas with tags and other connections you find and with references.
+Do that at note-taking level and regularly.
 -
 - Books and guides that teach students how to write papers fall roughly into two categories.
 - The first teaches the formal requirements: style, structure or how to quote correctly.